Hemisphere-Project/HLS-segmenter/README.md

-# HLS-server
+# HLS-segmenter
-Linux HLS Server including uploader, segmenter, chunks dealer and media manager

-This project is in early development status.
-For now, only the Segmenter - based on FFMPEG - is available.
+HLS Segmenter is a configurable python script to achieve Http Live Streaming segmentation, playlist and variants playlist from a given movie file.

+HLS Segmenter use ffmpeg, and works great on Linux.

 ## Segmenter